 Replace it with a Group Exercise Including Potential Teammates

-If you’ve reviewed a candidate’s portfolio and conducted thorough interviews, you already know they can do the job.
+If you’ve reviewed a candidate’s UX portfolio and conducted thorough interviews, you already know they can do the job.
 What you don’t know for certain is how well they’ll integrate with your existing teams.
-Arranging a short design exercise they can participate in with potential coworkers will not only provide additional feedback, but also give you a sense of their interpersonal skills and ability to collaborate effectively.
+Arranging a short interaction design exercise they can participate in with potential coworkers will not only provide additional feedback, but also give you a sense of their interpersonal skills, how they approach problems, and ability to collaborate effectively.

 Ask Them to Elaborate On Something in Their Portfolio